mskott/mskott.github.io/content/posts/2023/how-i-do-backups/index.md

 ## Borg Backup

-One of the tools  mentioned by the Linux Matters hosts was [Borg Backup](https://www.borgbackup.org), which I had also seen positive mentions of in other places.
+One of the tools  mentioned by the Linux Matters hosts was [Borg Backup](https://www.borgbackup.org), which I had also seen positive mentions of in other places and it matches all my requirements.

 Borg is released under the BSD license, and packages are available in the official repos of both Fedora and Debian.
-It is supported by several [service providers](https://www.borgbackup.org/support/commercial.html), including well-known companies like Hetzner and rsync.net.
+There are several [service providers](https://www.borgbackup.org/support/commercial.html) which support it, including well-known companies like  Hetzner and rsync.net.

-I ended up creating an account on [BorgBase](https://www.borgbase.com/) which gives you 10 GB storage for free and offers a choice between storing you data in the EU or the US.
+I ended up creating a trial account with [BorgBase](https://www.borgbase.com/) which operates out of Malta and allows you to choose between storing your data in the EU or the United States.
-Additionally BorgBase is behind a GUI client for Borg called [Vorta](https://vorta.borgbase.com/).

-Setting up a Borg repository on BorgBase was straight forward, and it provided a customised guide for configuring Borg and [Borgmatic](https://torsion.org/borgmatic/).
-Strangely enough it didn't include instructions on setting up Vorta to use the new repo, so I had to resort to the [Vorta documentation](https://vorta.borgbase.com/usage/remote/) on how to setup a backup to a remote repository.

-BorgBase provides has a useful monitoring feature which will alert you if a repository hasn't seen a new backup within a period of time.
-They provide a couple of methods of alerting you, but for now I'm sticking with e-mail.

-Mostly photos

-Testing the backup

-Linux Matters Episode 9 Bib Backup Bonanza https://linuxmatters.sh/9/
+The same people who are behind BorgBase also behind the GUI client  [Vorta](https://vorta.borgbase.com/) which, again, is available in both Fedora and Debian.

+Getting it all setup with Vorta and trial account on BorgBase took around 30 minutes before I was ready to begin adding folders to Vorta's list of sources to back up.
+Vorta offers lots of options to schedule backups, but for now I have mostly stuck with the defaults.
+Only settings I made sure to check were to start Vorta automatically on login and to run missed backups on startup as I don't leave my laptop running 24/7.

+## Next steps...

+There is nothing more useless than an untested backup so that is an obvious next step.
+For now I have backed up about 7,5GB of files to BorgBase, but have yet to try restoring them on another system.